shkyler/gmit-pfda-project/README.md

 ### Repository contents

 The repository contains:
-* datasimulation.ipynb - the notebook with all the project detail
+* datasimulation.ipynb - the notebook with all the project details
 * this README.md file
 * an `img` folder containing images for the notebook
 * a `data` folder containing the data set for the project
+* a `ref` folder containing some reference material

 ### Dependancies